Friends in high places: How Trump uses the power of the pardon

 And like Trump, Blagojevich argues that he's a victim of federal prosecutors run amok.

-"Under the legal arguments that prosecutors used to convict me, all fundraising can be viewed as bribery," he wrote in an op-ed in the Wall Street Journal that was widely viewed as a personal appeal to Trump for clemency.
+"Under the legal arguments that prosecutors used to convict me, all fundraising can be viewed as bribery," the ex-governor wrote in an op-ed in the Wall Street Journal that was widely viewed as a personal appeal to Trump for clemency.

 On Thursday, New York Attorney General Barbara Underwood released a statement pleading with state lawmakers to close a "loophole" in state law that could prevent the state-level prosecution of anyone Trump pardons.